 A blood test is a lab analysis of the elements in your blood.
-Depending on why your doctor recommended a blood test, he or she might be looking for only one factor in your blood, or several.
-Your doctor might order a blood test to find out if you are sick, if your body is responding to an allergy, or if you are at risk for certain health conditions.
 Regular blood tests might be ordered to keep track of how well you and your doctor are managing a condition such as diabetes or high cholesterol.
+They are also ordered during routine checkups and sick visits.

 It is your right to know why a certain test has been ordered, so ask your doctor if you are not sure why he or she wants you to have the test.